Our Sustainable living Lifestyle by Mat Redsell

 We work everyday seven days a week and well into the evening each day.
 Having all the machinery to do a lot of the work for you is great but they all need a lot of maintenance.
 If you are going to maintain anything you need lots of tools which fortunately I have been collecting for the last 60 years.

 I dislike the computer even though I developed the software for the mail order business I had many years ago.
-So having a good understanding and being able to develop the software for the business is vital.
+So having a good understanding of accounting software and being able to use the software for the business is vital.

 Horses seem like a good idea since they do not need diesel but they need hay for the wintertime.
 That means you need a hay field and haying equipment, a sickle mower, a hay wagon, a rake and a baler with a tractor to pull everything.
 And having horses they need a constant supply of water that is not frozen so again well buried pipes and a water line heater.